What is a Password Attack?

 - Regular phishing.
 In this case, the hacker masquerades as someone else’s company and fakes the sender’s address bar under it.
-And then you see the line with a glimpse, and you think it’s a legitimate company – you send them what they want you to send them.
-So the conclusion- read carefully the sender’s address bar, because under the wrong address can be a fraudster.
+And then you see the line with a glimpse, and you think it’s a legitimate company – you send them what they want you to.
+So the conclusion- read the sender’s address bar carefully, because under the wrong address can be a fraudster.

 - Smishing and vishing.
-At this stage, the attacker works via phone call or text message.
+The attacker works via phone call or text message at this stage.
 In such texts or calls, intruders warn you about possible hacking or fraud and ask you to switch to an account to eliminate it.
 You go and lose your data because hackers steal it.
 Infer-look at the numbers from which you get something.

 - Whaling.
-Here the attacker works as if from a high-ranking person.
-He is yours writing on this behalf some message asking you to send you confidential data – you send and lose all your privacy.
+Here, the attacker works as if from a high-ranking person.
+He is writing on this behalf some message asking you to send you confidential data – you send and lose all your privacy.

 In this type, the attacker is a third party.
 It decrypts passwords and messages that are transmitted between users.
-The attacker intercepts these messages, in this case, he can be called an intermediary.
-To do this hacker uses unprotected communication channels.
+The attacker intercepts these messages.
+In this case, he can be called an intermediary.
+To do this, a hacker uses unprotected communication channels.
 How to avoid man-in-the-middle attack?
 How not to give all your information to the attacker?